sciZer0/newdiscoveries/c/README.md

 *More on Gravitational Force (Invisible Hand) is [here](https://github.com/sciZer0/newdiscoveries/tree/main/a).*

+> ### Hand is the thing by which Organism is pushing an object.

 Extremely importantly, in each of the 3 cases,

-> ### During every moment of 30 seconds, Organism by its Hand is pushing the 20 kg object with the same effort (Force) equal 196 Newtons.
+> ### During every moment of 30 seconds, Organism by its Hand is pushing the 20 kg object with the same Force (effort) equal to 196 Newtons.

-*More details on -- how to calculate the effort (Force) with which Organism is pushing an object -- a bit below.*

 --

 ## 2.3.
 New Concept of Work and New Concept of Energy

-In my opinion,

-when Organism is pushing an object in a certain direction during a certain time by its Hand with a certain effort (Force) -- even if the pushed object is staying motionless while the pushing, the pushing cannot be for free: some resource is being spent on the pushing.

-Let's again consider the 4 cases simultaneously:
+Let's again consider the 3 cases simultaneously:

 <p align="center">
   <img src="/assets/images/cases.png"/><br>
 </p>

-Importantly, in each of the 4 cases,
+Importantly, in each of the 3 cases, Organism is doing the same action:

-Organism using its resources is pushing the object in a certain direction during 30 seconds by its Hand with same effort (Force) equal to 196 Newtons --  and even when the object is staying motionless while the pushing (Case #2 and Case #4), the pushing cannot be for free: some resource is being spent on the pushing.
+Organism, using its resources is pushing the 20 kg object in a certain direction during 30 seconds by its Hand with same Force (effort) equal to 196 Newtons.

+**Since in each of the 3 cases, Organism is doing the same action and we exactly know that in Case #2 Organism is doing Mechanical Work and is spending its Energy (resource) on this Work, then it means that in Case 1# and Case #3, Organism is also doing Mechanical Work (Static Mechanical Work) and is also spending its Energy (resource) on this Work.**

-The New Concept of Work is:
+The New Concept of Work (Mechanical Work) is:

-> ### Work is the process when Organism using its resources is pushing an object in a certain direction during a certain time by its Hand with a certain effort (Force).
+> ### Mechanical Work (Work) is the process when Organism using its resources is pushing an object in a certain direction during a certain time by its Hand with a certain effort (Force).

 On the other hand, as we already know: